Fire lookout: In popular culture

-Desolation Angels, a semi-autobiographical novel by Jack Kerouac published in 1965, the opening section of which is taken almost directly from the journal Kerouac kept when he was a fire lookout on Desolation Peak in the North Cascade mountains of Washington state.
+The opening section of Desolation Angels, a semi-autobiographical novel by Jack Kerouac published in 1965, is taken almost directly from the journal Kerouac kept when he was a fire lookout on Desolation Peak in the North Cascade mountains of Washington state.

-The video game Fears to Fathom - Ironbark Lookout follows the story of a fire lookout at the fictional Ironbark State Park.
+The video game Fears to Fathom: Ironbark Lookout follows the story of a fire lookout at the fictional Ironbark State Park.